neonbjb/tortoise-tts/README.md

 If you want to use this on your own computer, you must have an NVIDIA GPU.

+> [!TIP]
-On Windows, I **highly** recommend using the Conda installation method.
+> On Windows, I **highly** recommend using the Conda installation method.
 I have been told that if you do not do this, you will spend a lot of time chasing dependency problems.

 First, install miniconda: https://docs.conda.io/en/latest/miniconda.html